Splatent: Splatting Diffusion Latents for Novel View Synthesis: Conclusion

 \section{Conclusion}

 In this paper, we presented \paper, a novel approach for novel view synthesis from radiance fields, working in the VAE latent space of diffusion models.
 We analyzed the multi-view inconsistencies of this latent space, and identified several deficiencies in existing latent-space methods.
 Our key insight is that these inconsistencies can be addressed by injecting high-frequency details from reference views through self-attention in a diffusion model.
 Experimental results demonstrate that \paper consistently outperforms existing methods for latent novel view synthesis across all metrics.
-We further show that \paper can effectively enhance feed-forward latent 3DGS models, leading to more detailed and faithful renderings. \paper paves the way for efficient and high-quality 3D reconstruction in latent space pipelines.
+We further show that \paper can effectively enhance feed-forward latent 3DGS models, leading to more detailed and faithful renderings.

 {

 }